tomasdemelo/EpiPediGAM/README.md

 The main script (Data-Summary-for-GAM.rmd) generates the optimal GAM model by accounting for temporal offsets between the datasets.
 After which, suitable models are subjected to a stochastic simulation where Gaussian noise is added incremently to asses model robustness.

 The second script (GAM_summary.rmd) combines outputs from all generated models to help interpret the effects of any data transformation applied and also summarizes the contribution (F-values) of all predictors used.

+By default, this script will examine the effects of 3 simple moving averages, data from 3 age groups, data from two types, and two cities.